By now, you must have heard of Bitcoin.

 I have built my cryptocurrency portfolio using a risk-reward formula that is acceptable to me.
 You’ll have to decide how much risk you want to take on and that should influence which coins you invest in.

-I recommend keeping at least 50% of your portfolio in safe-ish coins like Bitcoin, Ethereum, Monero and, my new favourite, Icon.
+I recommend keeping at least 70% of your portfolio in safe coins: Bitcoin and Ether.

-I intend on covering this in much greater depth in the near future but I wanted to give you guys a few tips here and now… Coins which I personally have invested in and which I feel could x 10 in 2021 are: Solana, Polkadot, Chainlink, Republic Protocol, Compound, Aave, Monero, Dash, Matic, Celsius, Unicoin, Sushi, Serum.
+I intend on covering this in much greater depth in the near future but I wanted to give you guys a few crypto trading tips here and now… Coins which I personally have invested in and which I feel could x 10 in 2021 are: Solana, Polkadot, Chainlink, Republic Protocol, Compound, Aave, Monero, Dash, Matic, Celsius, Unicoin, Sushi, Serum.
 I cover some of these coins in further detail later on in the post – scroll on down to see…

 How can I buy more coins?